 The primary goal of this case study was to analyze the energy saving and environmental impacts of different building façade retrofit options and compare their impacts to occupants' thermal comfort.
 The environmental impact assessment included the whole building life cycles defined in the Environmental Product Declarations (EPD EN 15978), A1-D: raw material extraction (A1-A2), manufacturing (A3), on-site construction (A4-A5), maintenance/repair/replacement (B2-B5), demolition and deconstruction (C1-C4), and benefit and load beyond the building life cycle through reuse, recycling, recovery (D).
 The total assumed building façade life is 65 years.
 The five impact categories are ozone depletion potential (ODP) in kg CFC-11 eq, global warming potential (GWP) in kg CO2 eq, smog formation potential (SFP) in kg O3 eq, acidification potential (AP) in kg SO2 eq, and eutrophication potential (EP) in kg Neq [vii].
 Operating energy includes the energy used during the use phase (B1), measured in megajoule (mj).
 It includes the energy consumed by the mechanical system, lighting system, plumbing system, water system, security systems, and all other building systems in operation.
-Embodied energy includes the energy consumed through the life cycle of a building as well as the energy expended for raw material extraction, the manufacturing of materials, and transportation to the construction site; the building construction, maintenance, repair, and replacement of building components during operation; and the demolition, transportation of materials, and their end-of-life management [viii ix].
+Embodied energy includes the energy consumed through the life cycle of a building as well as the energy expended for raw material extraction, the manufacturing of materials, and transportation to the construction site; the building construction of materials, and their end-of-life management [viii ix].